Brown Pre-College Online

 Experience

-When you take a Summer@Brown Online course you have the freedom to decide when and where you learn.
-With time to reflect, read and write, you can enhance important critical thinking skills.
-You also have the opportunity to strengthen your capacity for self-discipline and personal responsibility; skills necessary to excel in all learning environments.
-By taking an online class you also become more comfortable with online learning – a format that is becoming increasingly important both in and out of school.
-Summer@Brown provides the opportunity for you to choose the type of online learning experience that is best for you.
+When you take a Brown Pre-College Online course, you have the freedom to decide when and where you learn.
+With time to reflect, read, write, experiment and build, you enhance important critical thinking skills.
+Brown Pre-College Online provides the opportunity to strengthen your capacity for self-discipline and personal responsibility, skills necessary to excel in all learning environments.
+By taking an online class, you also become more comfortable with online learning – a format that is becoming increasingly important both in and out of school.
+Brown Pre-College Online provides the opportunity for you to choose the type of online learning experience that is best for you.

-All online courses will include virtual office hours with your instructor and daily asynchronous engagement.
-Students learn in one of three ways as outlined below:
+All online courses include virtual office hours with your instructor and daily asynchronous engagement.
+Students learn in one of two formats outlined below.
+In the Course Catalog, each online course section indicates which format instructors will use in that particular offering.

-• Mostly asynchronous: The course will include a majority of asynchronous content and a few optional live sessions with your instructor and classmates each week to supplement course material.
+• Mostly asynchronous: The course will include a majority of asynchronous content and optional, encouraged opportunities for live sessions with your instructor and classmates to supplement course material.

-• Blended: The course will include asynchronous content and 1-3 prescheduled, required live sessions each week.
+• Blended: The course will include asynchronous content and 1 to 3 prescheduled, required live sessions each week.
 These required live sessions are integral to the course experience.
-The times for these synchronous sessions will be listed in the course meeting time no later than March 24, 2023.
+The times for these synchronous sessions will be listed in the course meeting time in the course catalog in late April.

-Each online course indicates at the end of the course description which method instructors will use in that particular course.
-Please reach out to a Program Advisor, if you need assistance with choosing the right online learning experience for you.
+Please reach out to a Program Advisor if you need assistance with choosing the right online learning experience for you.

 All online courses are designed for active learning.
-Plan to spend a couple of hours each day (about 15 hours per week) on a variety of course activities.
-One day you might watch videos recorded by your instructor and engage in written discussions or peer review sessions with classmates.
-On another day, you might do some independent reading, attend a scheduled session with the entire class, listen to a guest lecturer, view a video demonstration or meet in small groups.
-Online courses provide many opportunities to have close contact with your instructor and fellow students.
+Plan to spend a couple of hours each day (about 15 hours per week) engaging in a variety of coursework.
+One day you might watch videos recorded by your instructor and participate in written discussions or peer review sessions with classmates.
+Another day might involve independent reading, working on a project or experiment, attending a scheduled session with the entire class or attending virtual office hours with your instructor, listening to a guest lecturer, viewing a video demonstration or meeting in small groups.
+Online courses provide many opportunities to interact synchronously and asynchronously with your instructor and fellow students, depending on the course you select.

-Outside of your course, you have the opportunity to meet students taking other online and in-person courses through various activities that help you grow as a person.
+Outside of your course, you have the opportunity to meet students taking other online and in-person courses through various programs that support your growth as a student and as a person.
 See Your Virtual Community for more information.

 Program Directors